Pipeline blast, quake strike 2014 Olympics Russian host Sochi

 "Emergencies Ministry servicemen scoured through the city districts, bridges and electrical cables, there was no damage," Gogoleva said.

-The epicenter of the quake was about 150 km (93 miles) off Sochi in the Black Sea.
+The epicentre of the quake was about 150 km (93 miles) off Sochi in the Black Sea.

 President Vladimir Putin ordered authorities to inspect Olympic sites, particularly those under construction, to ensure there was no damage, Interfax news agency reported.

 Authorities said a explosion on a gas pipeline that feeds a local power station occurred before the earthquake and was not related.

 Gogoleva said the power plant had switched to fuel oil and the city was receiving electrical power.
 She said the reason for the blast was unknown.

 Sochi, the first Russian city to host the Winter Olympics, is located near Russia's North Caucasus, which is plagued by violence linked to an Islamist insurgency.

 (Reporting by Vladimir Soldatkin; Editing by Angus MacSwan)